Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Stationarity Conditions

 \end{itemize} \end{definition}

-Depending on the relation between these two cones, or their polars, the different MPCC constraint qualification conditions are established. \begin{definition} Let $x^*\in X$ be feasible for \eqref{eq:MPCC}. \begin{itemize} \item[a)] MPCC-Guignard Constraint Qualification (MPCC-GCQ) holds at $x^*$ if
+Depending on the relation between these two cones and/or their polars, different MPCC constraint qualification conditions may be established. \begin{definition} Let $x^*\in X$ be feasible for \eqref{eq:MPCC}. \begin{itemize} \item[a)] MPCC-Abadie Constraint Qualification (MPCC-ACQ) holds at $x^*$ if